Angebilt Building: History

 In January 1926, a banquet was hosted there by the Orlando reo dealership.
 Entertainment at that banquet included vocal renditions of “The Sweetheart of Sigma Chi” and “Yes, Sir, That’s My Baby.”
 When the stock market on Wall Street crashed in 1929, the Great Depression started, but the Angebilt managed to stay open throughout the depression.

 By the late 1960s, it started to fall into hard times due to urban decay.
 Prostitutes, transients, and drifters often stayed there and the top floor and rooftop ballroom was used for storage.
 Also, there were a lot of broken fire alarms throughout the Angebilt.

 In 1978, the lobby of the Angebilt was remodeled.
-Between 1980 to 1985, the building was purchased and sold by Central Florida Investments Inc. (CFI Inc.) owned by David A. Siegel which is the parent company of Westgate Resort timeshare company.
+Between 1980 and 1985, the building was purchased and sold by Central Florida Investments Inc. (CFI Inc.) owned by David A. Siegel which is the parent company of Westgate Resort timeshare company.

 On February 27, 1983, the top two floors caught fire and the wind blew a lot of the fire back inside.
 The fire apparently started in the top floor ballroom which was used for storage and was locked up.
 Firefighters had to climb up the staircase due to water draining down the elevator shaft.
 Due to broken fire alarms, the fire initially went undetected until an employee heard glass shatter.
 Firefighters fought the blaze for just under three hours.
 Firefighters claimed it was difficult to extinguish the fire because materials in the top floor ballroom kept reigniting.
 The fire was put out by the end of the day.
 The Angebilt was renovated into offices throughout the 1980s.

 In 1988, it became the Orange County Courthouse annex due to the 1960 annex (demolished in 1998) a block southeast having asbestos.
 In 1998, the Orange County government moved into the new Orange County Courthouse further north.
 Today, the Angebilt consists of offices with restaurants and retail on the ground floor.